dario-coscia/PINA-tutorial/README.md

 # PINA-tutorial
-This repository contains the source code for the YAMC tutorial session on PINA.
+This repository contains the source code for the SIAM MDS 2024 tutorial session on PINA.

 ## Before starting...
 To set up the environment to reproduce the results run the following commands on the command line: